ruilinlin/bark_buddy/README.md

 ## Notice

-To prevent potential version conflict, you can run "npx expo install react-native-gesture-handler " before running on an Android device.
+To prevent potential version conflict, you can run "npx expo install react-native-gesture-handler ", or try between react-native-gesture-handler@~2.14.0 and react-native-gesture-handler@~2.16.0.